User Guide

 then this tag is added and the remaining duplicate tags are ignored.
 E.g. if

-tag being added to the student contact at index 1 if it already has the tagcca
+tag 1 a/classmate a/ccawould result in only theclassmatetag being added to the student contact at index 1 if it already has the tagcca.

 - If